PeterTheOne/wucorg/README.md

 # Contribute Articles to We Use Coins (WUC)

-<p>WUC is one of the highest profile and visited websites in Bitcoin.
-Our video What Is Bitcoin? has had over 7.5 million views.
-We want WUC to be a classy resource to introduce people to the concept of crypto-currency.
+<p><a href="https://www.weusecoins.com/">WeUseCoins</a> is one of the highest profile and visited websites in Bitcoin.
+Our <a href="https://www.youtube.com/watch?v=Um63OQz3bjo">video</a> <a href="https://www.youtube.com/watch?v=Gc2en3nHxA4">What Is Bitcoin?</a> has had over 7.5 million views and <a href="https://www.youtube.com/watch?v=GmOzih6I1zs">What Is Bitcoin Mining?</a> has had over 2 million views.
+We want WUC and <a href="https://www.bitcoinmining.com/">BM</a> to be a classy resource to introduce people to the concept of crypto-currency.
 <h2>Earn Money Contributing</h2>
 <p>Due to a generous donation there is a budget for content creation.
 The goal is to pay about $25/hour of work for new articles.
 Want to earn money submitting new articles?
 <p>Follow the instructions below and submit an article.
 If the pull request gets merged then you will get paid $25 via bitcoins.
-To get paid you will need to contact Trace Mayer either in the WeUseCoins Slack (send an email request to advertising@weusecoins.com) or <a href="https://bitcoincore.slack.com/signup">Bitcoin Core Slack</a> channel (@TraceMayer).
+To get paid you will need to contact us either in the WeUseCoins Slack (send an email request to advertising@weusecoins.com) or <a href="https://bitcoincore.slack.com/signup">Bitcoin Core Slack</a> channel.
 Future articles can then be assigned so you can earn more!
 <h3>Build Your Bitcoin Business</h3>
-<p>You can responsibly leverage WUC to build your Bitcoin business!
+<p>You can responsibly leverage WUC to build your <a href="http://bitcoinminer.com/">Bitcoin</a> business!
 For example, you could use WUC for your blog which would have several advantages such as higher search engine visibility and extremely optimized hosting.<p>
 <img src="/images/optimized.png" align="center" alt="optimized"/>
 <p>
 WUC uses Github to manage version control with a fork and pull method.
 Watch this [video by Clay Shirky](https://www.youtube.com/watch?v=CEN4XNth61o) to understand why. <b>This means your articles and contributions should be submitted as a pull request.</b> Consequently,  If you are unfamiliar then you may need to learn how to [create a pull request](https://help.github.com/articles/creating-a-pull-request/) and how to [use pull requests](https://help.github.com/articles/using-pull-requests/) plus this [short video may be helpful](https://www.youtube.com/watch?v=YTbRzhQju4c).<p>